-Additional considerations for determining cap composition and placement include cost effectiveness of the remedy between equally protective caps, areas of deposition or erosion, bed slope, physical sediment characteristics, contaminant mass flux, geotechnical stability for the area considered, proximity to outfalls, and functional structure stability.
-Selections that could address these considerations include the use of geotextiles and geogrids where geotechnical evaluation indicates the area analyzed may not have the strength to support a cap, and the use of a habitat layer to accommodate benthic communities and vegetation growth in habitat areas following the placement of the cap.
+Additional considerations for determining cap composition and placement include the costeffectiveness of the remedy between equally protective caps, the potential presence of NAPL (further discussed in section 11.12), areas of deposition or erosion, bed slope, physical sediment characteristics, contaminant mass flux, geotechnical stability for the area considered, proximity to outfalls, and functional structure stability.
+Selections that could address these considerations include the use of geotextiles and geogrids where geotechnical evaluation indicates the area analyzed may not have the strength to support a cap, including organoclay in cap design, and the use of a habitat layer to accommodate benthic communities and vegetation growth in habitat areas following the placement of the cap.